So you’re looking for the best lats workout?

 Anatomy of the lats (if you care).

 We mentioned your lats are the V-shaped muscles that begin at the top of your armpits and go all the way down to your pelvis.
-They’re actually very large regardless of whether you exercise or not.
+They’re actually very large regardless of whether you do lat exercises or not.

 The lats originateoriginate means the least movable part that attaches closest to the center of the body all the way down to the top of your pelvis (bet you didn’t expect that), the lower part of your vertebrae and last three ribs.